GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 sources and loaded into an analytics warehouse.
 An underlying assumption is analytics should own storage and infrastructure, often at great complexity.

-GlareDB shifts the dynamic by recognizing data is accessible where it is.
+GlareDB provides access to data where it is, without requiring a move.
-However, it is often the case that the same sources are accessed frequently and benefit from being recognized as known sources.
+Even though data is more dynamic, having data sources configured in GlareDB makes it easier to access common data sources and share configuration between users.

 This is where external data sources shine: tables and entire databases can be added to GlareDB.
 By cataloging your data with GlareDB, it is accessible